 Leather shoes take a quarter-century or more to decompose.
 Like virtually all wearable leather products, shoes contain chemicals, dyes, and additives that can leach into the water and soil as the leather breaks down.

 Unlike the shoe itself, rubber soles, particularly those fixed to the bottom of heavy boots, can take more than half a century to decompose.
 Except for a few environmentally conscious brands, virtually all shoe companies use slow-decaying synthetic rubber to make boot soles.

 Aside from recycling, cardboard can be composted, used as garden mulch, or repurposed creatively as craft material or pet bedding.
 It breaks down fairly quickly when it’s exposed, but tightly packed cardboard can endure for years.

 Train tickets: 2 weeks

 Many paper train tickets are made from a coated material that contains more than just paper.
-Countless millions of train tickets are printed every year, and virtually all of them are thrown away.
+Millions of train tickets are printed every year, and virtually all of them are thrown away.
 People can contribute to a cleaner planet by hanging onto their tickets and recycling them at home.

 Canvas: 1 year

 Highly durable and versatile, plain-woven canvas is used to make everything from painting surfaces and handbags to clothing and sails.
 Assuming it’s not treated with chemicals, canvas will break down in about a year, but heavy canvas decomposes slower than light canvas.

 In the U.S. alone, more than 13 billion pounds of paper towels are disposed of every year.
 Around 51,000 trees would be needed to replace the number of paper towels Americans use every day.
 Switching to reusable cloth wipes will help lower that statistic.